Information for clinicians

 On-site interpreters are supplied for all outpatient appointments and hospital stays for patients who need one.
 Where no on-site interpreter can attend, a telephone or remote video interpreter will be used instead.
 Learn more about interpreter services.

-Tasmania has a set of defined procedures that are not funded to be routinely performed.
-However, some procedures can occur in exceptional circumstances where patients:
+Tasmania has a set of defined procedures not routinely funded in Tasmanian public hospitals.
+However, some procedures can occur in exceptional circumstances, see the Planned Surgery Access Policy.

 Speciality: Plastic Surgery